 (3) The entitlement to have access to the child referred to in subsection (2)(d) includes an entitlement to both see and talk with the child without a parent of the child or any other person being present.

-122. Authority conferred by warrant (apprehension)
+122. Warrant (apprehension), effect of

 (1) In this section —